Leibniz137/mnemonic-sss/README.md

 Only 2 of the 3 shares are required to reconstruct your seed phrase.

 These shares are comprised of 29 or 30 words taken from the official set of english BIP-39 words.
-As with a seed phrase, words instead of characters or numbers are to provide the same redundancy and ease of use that the original seed phrase provides.
+As with a seed phrase, words are used instead of characters or numbers in order to provide typo redundancy and ease of use.

 Taken individually, each share reveals no information about the seed phrase, however, it is possibly to reconstruct the seed using any 2 shares.